-1.522 Degree of Difference Between the Products and Locations in the Market and Substitutes Outside the Market
+1.522 Degree of Difference Between the Products and Locations in the Market and Substitutes Outside the Market and nontransitory" amount.

-All else equal, the magnitude of potential competitive harm from a merger is greater if a hypothetical monopolist would raise price within the relevant market by substantially more than a "small but significant and nontransitory" amount.
 This may occur when the demand substitutes outside the relevant market, as a group, are not close substitutes for the products and locations within the relevant market.
 There thus may be a wide gap in the chain of demand substitutes at the edge of the product and geographic market.
 Under such circumstances, more market power is at stake in the relevant market than in a market in which a hypothetical monopolist would raise price by exactly five percent.